cblender/ga04-Raindrops/README.md

 - Each word's base score is multiplied based on its length.
 The multiplier is equal to 1+((N-3)/10), where N is the word's length.
 Longer words are worth more per letter than short words.

-- The total score for all words in a particular length category is also multiplied.
-This multiplier is equal to (N+M)/16, where N is the length and M is the quantity of words.
+- The total score for all words in a particular length category (four words, eight words, etc.) is also multiplied.
+This multiplier is equal to (N+M)/16, where N is the word length and M is the quantity of words.

+- After all operations are completed, the score is rounded to the nearest integer value.